Skip to content

 This provides high-quality nightly long-term memory from the full day's context.

-• session_snapshotdiary files only (fast, no external calls)
+• Plugindiary files only (fast, no external API calls, no LLM cost)

 • auto_digest --todaymem0 writes (rate-controlled, section-aligned 50KB batches with sleep between)